opengovfoundation/madison/readme.md

 We have also created a very short survey to find out more about the developers using Madison.
 Please take a few minutes to fill out this survey so we can better understand what your needs are and who is using Madison:

 [Madison Developers Survey](http://goo.gl/forms/BV4Flc0zx7)

+## Architecture

+As of 3.0, Madison has been broken into several separate pieces: a standalone API in Laravel (PHP) (this repository), a public frontend for viewing documents and adding comments & annotations written in Angular (Javascript), and an administrative backend for creating documents, users, etc written in Angular (Javascript).
+Several modules are shared across repositories, such as our [internationalization locale files](https://github.com/opengovfoundation/madison-locales).

 ## Installation